MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-manager.md

 # Manager effectiveness

 The Manager effectiveness dashboard for Power BI uses Workplace Analytics data to analyze people manager behaviors in your organization.
-Leaders can use this analysis to measure behaviors and trends of people managers across four key themes within your organization, including coach, empower, connect, and model.
+HR analysts can use this analysis to measure behaviors and trends of people managers across four key themes within your organization, including coach, empower, connect, and model.

 Each theme includes insights about manager effectiveness and ways to help maintain or increase preferred leadership behaviors.
 Key metrics are used to deep dive into each theme, along with a **Why it matters** interpretation and best practices recommended by industry experts.